There are seven diatomic elements to remember in chemistry.

 Obviously, the room you use will look different than this.
 The point is to identify a few locations that make sense to you.

-Then you’re going to pair the seven diatomic elements to each of the spots you’ve identified in the room.
+Once you have a list, you’re going to pair the seven diatomic elements to each of the spots you’ve identified in the room.

 Step Two: Use Pop Culture To Create Highly Memorable Associations